CEUR-WS.org

 FAQ 14: What is the DBLP footprint?
 Why do we have to provide this information?

-CEUR-WS supports the publication of computer-science workshops (and conferences).
+CEUR-WS supports the publication of computer-science workshops.
 We sometimes receive submissions that apears to have only marginal relations to computer science.
 To check the relevance to computer science, we may request editors to provide us with data on how many publications authors and PC members have in the DBLP bibliography.
 Typically, we demand that each paper has at least one author with at least 5 papers listed in DBLP.
-PC members should have a higher number of papers in DBLP.
+PC members should have a significantly higher number of papers in DBLP.
 The precise thresholds may change and will be specified in our request.
 The DBLP footprint ist just a simple textfile that editors add to the submission file that contains the requested data.
 Passing the DBLP footprint test does not guarantee that we shall publish a submission though.
 All other criteria must also be met.
 Note that you should not include ArXiv and other non peer-reviewed papers in your DBLP listing.
 Doctoral consortiums affiliated to well-known conferences are exempted from the rule on DBLP listed papers, but in such cases the program committee members should have a good representation in DBLP.

 FAQ 15: Can organizations like companies be authors of a paper in CEUR-WS?

 No. Only natural persons can be authors of a paper published in CEUR-WS.
 Likewise, only natural persons can be editors of a volume in CEUR-WS.
+AI programs can also not be authors, even when given human-like names.

 CEUR-WS.org Team